Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 - **Non-standard age strings (not matching `'[N] months'`):** ValueError listing the offending values; see Key Assumption 6
 - **All genotypes unrecognised (post-merge empty):** WARNING logged, group skipped (not an error)
 - **Invalid merge relationships:** pandas MergeError with details
-- **File contains multiple effective_model_groups:** ValueError raised with the file name and the set of conflicting groups; see Key Assumption 8
+- **File contains multiple models:** ValueError raised with the file name and the list of conflicting model names; see Key Assumption 8

 ## Related Transforms